-38Online appendix table B13 documents a similar pattern for the extensive margin.
+&lt;sup>39Online Appendix Table ?? documents a similar pattern for the extensive margin.

-39Anecdotal evidence suggests that transfers between two independent inventors were made when one party possessed better complementary assets to exploit and commercialize the patented invention.
-For example, patents 10494 and 20606 are examples of transfers when the profession of the buyer (i.e., "banker" or "wholesaler") indicates that the buyer most likely was in a better position to bring the invention to the market.
+&lt;sup>40Anecdotal evidence suggests that transfers between two independent inventors were made when one party possessed better complementary assets to exploit and commercialize the patented invention.
+For example, patent no. 10494 and 20606 are example of transfers when the profession of the buyer (i.e., "banker" or "wholesaler") indicates that the buyer most likely was in a better position to bring the invention to the market.